Texas cops arrest teen they say used electric scooter in bank robbery

 Nineteen-year-old Luca Mangiarano found his getaway wheels for the Austin heist through a scooter-sharing app owned by Uber, police said.
 He was charged Thursday with robbery by threat.

 The heist went down Dec.
-18 at a BBVA Compass bank branch in Austin, Fox 7 Austin reports.
+18 at a BBVA Compass bank branch, Fox 7 Austin reports.

 BANK ROBBER DEMANDED '20,000 BIG BILLS' IN NOTE: POLICE